blackmirroxx/openGL_random_stuff/README.md

 # openGL_random_stuff

-Certainly!
+So you want to become a OpenGL coder?
+You have come to the right place!
 Below is a simple C++17 program using OpenGL to display "Hello World" in a window.
 This program is designed to run on Linux (Gentoo) and uses the GLFW library for window management and OpenGL context creation, and the FreeType library for rendering text.

 ### Prerequisites:
 1. Install the necessary dependencies: